GodlikeRU/GoDlike-ARMA-3-missions/README.md

 Just pack to PBO using Eden Editor or ARMA 3 Tools

+## How to put on dedicated server?

+1. Download from workshop to your local pc or dedi
+2. Change extension from bin to pbo
+3. Name it like that: missionName.Takistan.pbo
+4. Put it in your mpmissions folder
+5. Play

 ## Why open-sourcing?

 I will be honest.
 Im not expert in terms of mission creation, especially for a really complicated game like ARMA 3.
 I hope that if You see some bugs You'll help in developing better missions for everyone in future.